pbmoses/go-tools/kube/README.md

 # DO NOT STORE GENERATED SECRETS IN GIT!!!
-# Utilize the external Secrets Operator + Vault or similar.
-DO NOT STORE SECRETS IN GIT
+## Utilize the external Secrets Operator + Vault or similar.
+Kubernetes secrets in cluster/etcd are not encrypted!
+Encrypt at rest.

 ## Requirements